fanplayr/chrome-script-injector/README.md

 ## Usage

-1. Open *Chrome > Preferences*.
-2. Click the *Extensions* tab.
-3. Click the *Options* link within the *Fanplayr Script Injector* extension.
+### Creating a new rule

+1. Right-click any page and select *Fanplayr Script Injector* from the context menu.
-4. Click *New Rule* to define a new rule.
+2. Click *New Rule* to define a new rule.
-5. Enter the website's domain, url or pattern to match against.
+3. Enter the website's domain, url or pattern to match against.
-6. Enter the script's url or content.
+4. Enter the script's url or content.
-7. Click *Save Changes*.
+5. Click *Save Changes*.
-8. Enable the rule you just added.
+6. Enable the rule you just added.

+### Backing up settings

+1. Open the extension options by right-clicking any page and selecting *Fanplayr Script Injector*.
+2. Click *Backup / Restore Settings*.
+3. Copy the JSON text and store it in a safe location.

+### Restoring settings

+1. Open the extension options by right-clicking any page and selecting *Fanplayr Script Injector*.
+2. Click *Backup / Restore Settings*.
+3. Paste the JSON text you previously saved into the text area.
+4. Click *Restore*.